Sons of the Dark: The Sons of the Dark and others

 Sledge's younger sister, she is in involved the occult and believes in the supernatural.
 In book 2, she meets Samuel in a graveyard, trying to help her friend Emily, whom she believes was attacked by a vampire named Macduff.
 She gets kidnapped in Nefandus but the Sons help her escape.
 Obie erases her memory to protect her.
 In book 4, Obie's spell is wearing off and she begins to remember and also see things.
 She helps Berto even though she didn't understand what she was doing and she tries to tell him the dangers they face but before Berto can stop Obie, once again her memory is erased.
 She and Samuel have an on and off relationship.

-Book summaries
+Books

-Book #1: Barbarian
+Barbarian (2004)

+Barbarian was published September 1, 2004.

-Obie hates Los Angeles and all the junk that goes with it—especially trying to fit in at Thomas Turney High School.
+In this novel, Obie hates Los Angeles and all the junk that goes with it—especially trying to fit in at Thomas Turney High School.
 But with bounty hunters trying to capture him, his Renegade roommates urge him to lie low with his band and forget about ever getting back home.
-It’s hard to blend in at school, though, when you’ve just made enemies with the football team.
-Obie can’t keep away from Allison, the most popular girl in school and the girlfriend of the star quarterback, Sledge.
+It's hard to blend in at school, though, when you've just made enemies with the football team.
+Obie can't keep away from Allison, the most popular girl in school and the girlfriend of the star quarterback, Sledge.
 And when his true love, Inna, shows up and pleads for his help, Obie must return to the one place he fears most.